 Incurred ("Paid Plus Case") Losses.
 Incurred losses are the sum of all paid losses and case reserves for a particular period at a specific point in time.
-Incurred losses are also referred to as case incurred losses.
+Incurred losses are also referred to as case incurred losses or reported losses.

 Loss Adjustment Expenses ("LAE").
 LAE is classified as allocated loss adjustment expenses ("ALAE") and unallocated loss adjustment expenses ("ULAE").
-Generally,

-ALAE includes claims settlement costs directly assigned to specific claims, such as legal fees, and ULAE includes other claims administration expenses.
-In this report, DCCE is equivalent to ALAE and AOE is equivalent to ULAE.
+Generally, ALAE includes claims settlement costs directly assigned to specific claims, such as legal fees, and ULAE includes other claims administration expenses.

 Loss Cost.
-A loss cost is the ultimate losses divided by payroll (in \$100 increments).
+A loss cost is the ratio of ultimate losses to payroll (in \$100 increments).
 In this report, LAE are excluded from the loss costs.